 Although your dermatologist may be able to notice a potential melanoma during a routine visit, it is important to be vigilant between appointments to spot any skin changes that could indicate potential cancer.
 Routine skin self-examinations are as important as regularly checking your breasts for any irregularities, and they’re not difficult to do.

-When it comes to melanoma, remembering your ABCDEs is the key to recognizing potential skin cancer.
+When it comes to melanoma, remembering your ABCDEFs is the key to recognizing potential skin cancer.
 Regularly evaluate your moles for these changes, and if you notice any of these symptoms, see your dermatologist.

 A Is for Asymmetry

 If you draw an imaginary line through the center of a mole, do both sides look the same?
 If not, the mole is asymmetrical.
 Asymmetrical moles have a higher likelihood of being malignant, so they need to be evaluated by a dermatologist, who may perform a biopsy to determine if the mole is cancerous.